ssloy/neato-xv11-lidar/README.md

 I did not want to write any visualization code, this snipped is meant to be used direcly on robots.
 If you want some GUI to test your LIDAR, [check this](https://github.com/Xevel/NXV11) (beware, it requires python2 and vpython 6).
 A very nice printed base for the LIDAR is available [here](https://www.thingiverse.com/thing:796866/).
+Also check for the [USB2LDS](http://www.xevelabs.com/doku.php?id=product:usb2lds:usb2lds) module that guarantees steady motor RPM and provides the usb-to-serial functionality.

 ## Hardware versions